-Workforce Innovation and Opportunity Act (WIOA) proficient Arapahoe/Douglas Works! employees will be available at the comprehensive center, as well as at satellite locations.
-Arapahoe/Douglas Works!
-WIOA program employees will travel, as needed and appropriate, to various off-site and partner locations to ensure access and customer service.
+WIOA-proficient Center employees will be available at its comprehensive center, as well as at its satellite locations.
+The Center's WIOA program employees will travel, as needed and appropriate, to various offsite and Partner locations to ensure access and customer service.

-Arapahoe/Douglas Works! office locations make available access to computers and other office technology, which may include, but is not limited to; telephones, copiers, printers, and scanners.
+Arapahoe/Douglas Works! office locations make available access to computers and other office technology, which may include, but is not limited to, telephones, copiers, printers, and scanners.

-The comprehensive, main office location is co-located with Wagner-Peyser career services, veterans programs, Trade Adjustment Assistance (TAA), Temporary Assistance for Needy Families (TANF)/Colorado Works (CW), and Employment First (EF)/Supplemental Nutrition Assistance Program (SNAP) Employment and Training Program (E&T).
+Our comprehensive, main office location is co-located with Wagner-Peyser career services, veteran's programs, Trade Adjustment Assistance (TAA), Temporary Assistance for Needy Families (TANF)/Colorado Works, and Employment First (EF)/SNAP E&T programming.

 Appropriate Arapahoe/Douglas Works! and partner employees will be cross-trained on program eligibility and corresponding service delivery offerings to ensure a no-wrong door service delivery model is realized for customers.
-Furthermore, strong partnerships have been established with other community partners, which may include, but is not limited to; the Department of Vocational Rehabilitation (DVR), other adult education entities, mental health service providers, justice-involved facilities and programs, mature worker programs, and youth and young adult service providers and programs.
+Furthermore, strong partnerships have been established with other community partners, which may include, but is not limited to, the Department of Vocational Rehabilitation (DVR), other adult education entities, mental health service providers, justice involved facilities and programs, mature worker programs, and youth and young adult service providers and programs.
 These aforementioned partnerships help to ensure customer service delivery is seamless and universal.

-Arapahoe/Douglas Works! will be involved in the development and approval of eligible post-secondary vocational educational activities available pursuant to the Carl D. Perkins plan implementation.
+Arapahoe/Douglas Works! will be involved in the development and approval of eligible postsecondary vocational educational activities available pursuant to the Carl D. Perkins plan implementation.

-The Community College of Aurora (CCA) will make Carl D. Perkins plan information available for review and potential approval in advance and in accordance with mutually agreed upon timelines by all Parties.
+CCA will make Carl D. Perkins plan information available for review and potential approval in advance and in accordance with mutually agreed upon timelines by all Parties.